-String or wool tuft testing can be a great way to visualize airflow on the surface of your vehicle and ensure your components are working as tested.
-I think some of the best ways to use strings are to check for flow on the surface of wings and diffusers to ensure they are working as expected.
+String or wool tuft testing can be a terrific way to visualize airflow on the surface of your vehicle and ensure your components are working as expected.
+Some of the best ways to use strings are to check for flow on the surface of wings and diffusers.
 Grab yourself a GoPro and find a safe place to drive your vehicle.
-In the best case scenario you can drive at specific speeds and document what is happening to your strings at each breakpoint, let’s say every 10-20 mph difference.
-The faster you go, your airflow will more likely stay attached to the surface.
+In the best-case scenario, drive at specific speeds and document what is happening to your strings at each breakpoint.
+10-20 mph differences would be a good place to start.
 Test at speeds you’re likely to be cornering at.
-I’ll see huge downforce numbers regularly tossed about because vehicles are tested at 160+ mph, which may not make sense if you have a car that spends the majority of its time at 60 mph.
+I’ll see huge downforce numbers regularly tossed about because aerodynamicists “test” at 160+ mph for big numbers.
+This doesn’t make sense if you have a car that corners at 60 mph.

 Thanks for reading this far and hopefully we’ve given you some advice to push you in the right direction for your car’s aero performance.

-Have more questions?
+We welcome questions!
 Feel free to comment below.

 Want us to help you on your specific car?
 Reach out to us about our consultation services at email@example.com.

 Looking for parts you read about in the article?
 Head to Professional Awesome Aerodynamic Parts.

 Tell us what you’d like to learn about next and we’ll try and help you learn from our experience.
 Thanks again!